Meet John Hatten

 'The TBI GUY'

-John Hatten is a Rehabilitation Counselor who sustained a serious Traumatic Brain Injury (TBI) in 1973.
+John Hatten is 'The TBI Guy' on YouTube.
+He sustained a serious Traumatic Brain Injury (TBI) in 1973.
 As a young college student he fell 28 feet while working at a construction site in Fullerton, CA. Daily suicidal thoughts and anger issues haunted him for years.
 Today, he still has orientation issues to place and time, but has learned how to negotiate in spite of his cognitive issues.
 In the 43 years since that accident, John has used his high native intelligence and fierce determination (some might call it hardheadedness) to learn and develop strategies that have helped him succeed.

 John completed his Bachelors’ degree at Cal.
 State Fullerton (learning some hard-earned lessons about trying to go back to school too soon); then went back some years later to earn a Masters’ in Rehabilitation Counseling at Bowling Green State University and even later to earn a Masters’ of Education (Counseling Psychology) from the University of Southern California.
 As he learned that his personal and cognitive issues were caused by his TBI, he began to study TBI and intervention.
 All this time he was testing and using various strategies to mitigate the effects of his TBI.